How do you rate Corrales?

 $1,389

 From mountain villages to river valley towns, New Mexico offers remarkable value with its naturally low cost of living.
-For those seeking quality of life without premium costs, these budget-friendly communities provide housing and expenses significantly below national averages—representing the most affordable places to live in New Mexico.
+For those seeking quality of life without premium costs, these are the affordable places to live in New Mexico.

 | City | Median Home Price | Median Rent | Cost of Living vs. State Avg. | Affordability Score |